 Find a great mortgage professional and make sure your “buying team” (lender, attorney, buyer agent) all have clear lines of communication to each other.
 Let me give you an example:

 Recently, I received a mortgage commitment for a buyer client with no conditions.
 Absolutely clean!
 How did this happen?
 The mortgage professional was experienced and knew exactly what to ask the buyer to present to him for documentation from the start.
 Because of the mortgage professional’s experience, he was able to foresee what the underwriter would need in order to process the loan completely.
 The buyer was organized and provided all necessary paperwork in a timely manner.
 All the documents relating to the condominium association were requested early.
 There was clear communication between the mortgage professional, buyer, and myself as the real estate buyer agent.
 All parties were able to work together to make this happen.
+People think there is no such thing as fairytales, but Bridle Path homes and estates come very close and a team of real experts will let your dreams come true.

 On another recent purchase, a different mortgage professional asked for no extra paperwork from the buyer after their initial meeting.
 Even with several phone calls and emails from the buyer’s real estate attorney and myself he insisted that he needed no additional paperwork at this time.
 This loan went to underwriting and kicked out a list of approximately 10 additional items that were needed from the buyer!
 Some of these conditions could not be foreseen but the majority were simple items that an experienced mortgage professional would have asked for initially.
 This caused extreme stress on the buyer as he and I had to run around 4 days before the closing and gather paperwork in order to make sure the mortgage went through.